Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Theory

 For fixed number $N$ of electrons, if the 2-RDM is normalized to $N(N-1)$ as in second quantization, the maximum eigenvalue for even $N$ is bounded from above by $N$ as shown by Yang \cite{Y1962} and Sasaki \cite{S1965}.
 Moreover, for a finite rank of $r$ orbitals, this bound can be further tightened \cite{C1963,Coleman_1965} to

 While the thermodynamic limit is not reached until $r \rightarrow \infty$, even for finite $r$, as long as $N \ge 4$, the 2-RDM exhibits a large eigenvalue that represents the non-classical long-range order associated with Cooper pairing.
-The 2-RDM from the non-number conserving extreme AGP state $| \Psi_{\rm AGP} \rangle$ also exhibits a large eigenvalue, representing an average of the Cooper pairs in each of the fixed-$N$ extreme AGP states.
-The number-conserving blocks of the 2-RDM with even particle numbers---i.e., 2-RDMs of zero, two, four, ..., $r-2$, and $r$ particles for an $r$-qubit system---can be determined from the non-number conserving state via post-measurement analysis (see the Supplemental Materials).
-Analysis on the presence and extent of superconductivity (measured via $\lambda_D$) of both the overall entangled state ($|\Psi\rangle$) and the number-conserving substates is conducted for various numbers $r$ of total qubits in the following sections.
+The 2-RDM from the non-number conserving extreme AGP state $| \Psi_{\rm AGP} \rangle$ also exhibits a large eigenvalue, representing an average of the Cooper pairs in each of the fixed-$N$ extreme AGP states (i.e., the number-conserving substates).
+The number-conserving blocks of the 2-RDM with even particle numbers---i.e., 2-RDMs of zero, two, four, ..., $r-2$, and $r$ particles for an $r$-qubit system---can be determined from the non-number conserving state via post-measurement analysis (see \ref{sec:numbercons}).
+Analysis on the presence and extent of ODLRO (measured via $\lambda_D$) of both the overall entangled state ($|\Psi\rangle$) and the number-conserving substates is conducted for various numbers $r$ of total qubits in the following sections.